 The answer is neither.
 My most recent video “Inside the Single Plane Swing” explains how the shoulder and hips turn together (with the arms) at the beginning of the back-swing motion.
 The upper body and lower body are connected.
 How is this possible?
 It comes down to your anatomy and proper sequence.
 Here’s how.

-Q: “At address, when do you square the club face to the target?
+Q: “At address, when do you square the clubface to the target?
 Is it square even though it is several inches behind the ball or do you square it at the ball then move it back.
 The face seems to naturally open as you move it away from the ball.
-Do you resquare it at that position?”
+Do you require it at that position?”